BBC urged to get a ‘grip’ as Match Of The Day 2 set to air without presenters

 The BBC’s decision on Friday to stand Lineker down from presenting Match Of The Day, after he compared language used to launch a new Government asylum seeker policy with 1930s Germany in a tweet, has prompted a growing number of its sports presenters to boycott their shows.

-Mr Davie has apologised for the disruption but said he will not resign over the impartiality row.
+Davie has apologised for the disruption but said he will not resign.

 It is the latest controversy to hit the corporation after its chairman, Richard Sharp, became embroiled in a cronyism row over him helping Boris Johnson secure an £800,000 loan facility.